argaios/jquery-ui.ruler/README.md

 jQueryUI.Ruler
 ============

 jQueryUI.Ruler is a jQuery-UI plugin that adds a photoshop-like rules to a DOM element.
+This is forked version of jueryUi.Ruler.
+MM, CM width problem is solved in this release.

 ## Features
 - Multiple units (px, mm, cm, in)